Contents

 inputpattern-Pattern producing events

-instrumentfunction-A function (freq, gate, vel) -> signal
+instrumentfunction-A function ({freq, gate, vel}) -> signal

 mono() is poly() with one voice and last-note priority.
 Every new note retriggers the gate so envelopes restart cleanly, the classic hardware-mono behavior.
+The instrument destructures the event record exactly like poly.

 mono(stereo_signal) is a different builtin (stereo-to-mono downmix).
 The compiler routes based on argument type: a function instrument gets the voice manager; a stereo signal gets the downmix.